tsm2jgxbrh-web/Portfolio-Risk-Report-Generator/README.md

 - Keep the .csv and .py file in the same folder
 - When prompted, enter portfolio weight that sum up to 1 (example: 0.4, 0.3, 0.3)

+The program also works with other CSV files that follow the same format (a **Date** column and numeric return columns for each asset

 ## Authors
 - Didrik Bengtsson
 - Yiannis Tsigkas